Return to top

 20 Healthiest Breakfast Cereals

-Have you looked at the cereal aisle lately?
-There are literally a million types of cereal, many of which claim to be healthy when they’re not.
+This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
+Please read my disclosure.Have you looked at the cereal aisle lately?
+There are seemingly a million types of cereal, many of which claim to be healthy but the nutrition facts panel suggests otherwise.
 So which are the healthiest cereals?
-On top of that, how do you know which healthy breakfast cereals actually taste good?
-This guide will help you to find the best healthy cereals for you and your family — cereals that taste great, will keep you full and satisfied, and are actually good for you too!
+And how do you know if healthy cereal actually tastes good?
+This guide will help you to find the best healthy cereals to eat that taste great, will keep you full and satisfied, and are actually good for you and your family too!

 What Cereal Has No Sugar?

 There are a few healthier cereal brands that have no sugar added!
-All of the best healthy cereals listed below are low in sugar, but cereals with no sugar include: plain oatmeal / rolled oats, One Degree Foods Organic Sprouted O’s, Three Wishes Grain-Free Unsweetened Cereal, Nature’s Path Organic Puffed Kamut, and Uncle Sam Toasted Whole Wheat Berry Flakes & Flaxseed.
+All of the best healthy cereals listed below are low in sugar, but cereals with no sugar include plain oatmeal / rolled oats, One Degree Foods Organic Sprouted O’s, Three Wishes Grain-Free Unsweetened Cereal, Nature’s Path Organic Puffed Kamut, and Uncle Sam Toasted Whole Wheat Berry Flakes & Flaxseed.

 The Top 20 Healthiest Breakfast Cereals